christopherslee/intro_to_metaprogramming/README.md

     > customer.age
     Age: 48

 You'll know when you are finished when all your tests are green!
+I know that it's a little bit whacky to check if the datatype is a string, but just pretend that you need to check it for the purposes of the workshop.

 *Note:* This isn't metaprogramming, but you may have written boilerplate getters and setters like this before.